Wurielle/izabela-desktop/guides/aptts.md

 You'll land on the Identity pool creation page.
 On that page:
 * Set Izabela TTS as  "Identity pool name"
 * Select "Enable access to unauthenticated identities"
-* Click "Create pool" to confirm
+* Click "Create Pool" to confirm

 ![image](https://user-images.githubusercontent.com/15323067/142488871-5a0751a3-4ae0-4752-ae43-cd21971c42fc.png)